What Is Home Insurance and Is It Compulsory?

 Fixtures, Fittings, and Renovations: Fire insurance typically covers the structure of the building, but not the items you’ve added, such as renovations, fixtures, and fittings.
 These can be covered under home insurance.

-Home Contents: The contents of your home — furniture, appliances, electronics — can add up to a considerable sum.
+Home Contents: The contents of your home (furniture, appliances, and electronics) can add up to a considerable sum.
 If they’re damaged in a fire, replacing them can be costly.
 Home insurance provides a payout to help with these expenses.

 Personal Items: Depending on your policy, personal items like money, credit cards, and important documents may be covered.
-While there are often caps on the amounts you can claim for each item, having coverage can provide peace of mind.
+There are usually caps on how much you can claim per item, but it’s still worth having.

 Alternative Accommodation Costs: If your home is damaged and becomes uninhabitable, home insurance can help cover the costs of alternative accommodation, so you won’t have to worry about finding a place to stay during repairs.